 - System Satisfaction

-Takeaway: As in previous years’ RMIS Reports, Origami Risk continues to stand out among independent RMIS providers when it comes to user responses related to service and delivery—key differentiators in selecting the right RMIS solution and partnership.
-In our opinion, this makes sense, given that we intentionally designed our approach to providing RMIS software and service to differ from our competitors’ methods of developing, implementing, and supporting their products.
+Takeaway: As in previous years’ RMIS Report, Origami Risk continues to stand out among independent RMIS providers when it comes to user responses related to service and delivery — key differentiators in selecting the right RMIS solution and partner.
+This makes sense, given that we intentionally designed our approach to the delivery of RMIS software and service to differ from our competitors’ methods of developing, implementing, and supporting their products.

 Net Promoter Score (NPS)